gilmoreorless/postcss-gradient-transparency-fix/README.md

 ## Usage

+Install the plugin via [npm](npm): `npm install postcss-gradient-transparency-fix`

+Then include it in your project in the same way as other PostCSS plugins.
+For example:

 ```js
 postcss([ require('postcss-gradient-transparency-fix') ])
 ```

-See [PostCSS] docs for examples for your environment.
+See the [PostCSS] docs for examples for your environment.

 ## Caveats, warnings, etc.